DrLex0/print3d-100mm-calibration/README.md

 You should do the test at least **twice** with the same filament to check consistency of the result (this is why you should start with a strand of at least 260mm).
 If the results of the two tests deviate a lot, it may be an indication that something went wrong.
 If a third test yields yet another different result, repeat the test with the ‘slow’ files.
 If you still get wildly varying results with the slow files, check extrusion temperature and ensure your nozzle is clean and the extruder gears aren't clogged with remains of filament.

-If you need test files with an even slower extrusion rate than the ones I provide, just ask.

 In theory the test must be repeated for every different filament, but you can probably safely assume that different colors of the same material from the same brand will yield the same results.

+If you need test files with an even slower extrusion rate than the ones I provide, see “Making your own files” below, or just ask.

 Mind that you cannot re-print the test files with your calculated multiplier.
 This would require making new X3G files, and it would be pretty pointless anyway if you correctly measured and calculated everything.
 The goal is to use the EM in your slicing program while making actual prints.

 It is not essential to get the extrusion multiplier correct to umpteen digits after the decimal point.
 In fact, from this test I found out that I had been under- or over-extruding certain filaments for a long time, yet my prints were accurate and reliable.
 In the end, use the multiplier that provides the best results in practice, not in theory.

 This method will only compensate for the difference in expected versus actual extruded length.
-As explained below, it does not compensate for incorrect filament diameter because that is not the purpose of the extrusion multiplier.
+As explained below, **it does not compensate for incorrect filament diameter** because that is not the purpose of the extrusion multiplier.
+You must configure both the exact diameter and the EM in your slicer for each filament to get accurate prints.

 Last but not least, do not keep extruding until the strand of filament disappears into the extruder and it runs out of material.
 Unless you're lucky and can push the strand down the tube with another strand, the only way to get out of this situation is to disassemble the extruder down to the hot-end, not my idea of fun.

 ### Note about used material estimates